fu-jo/SettingGen/README.md

 uses textstat functions to return the Flesch-Kincaid, Gunning-Fog, and SMOG indexes of the text.

 difficult_words(text: str)
-Computes each word's stem rarity based on the CMU Pronouncing Dictionary as well as syllable count to identify difficult words in the text
+computes each word's stem rarity based on the CMU Pronouncing Dictionary as well as syllable count to identify difficult words in the text

-replace_simple(word: str, tagged: list)
-Replaces the word with a simpler word based on its synonyms in the CMU Pronouncing Dictionary
+replace_simple(word: str, tagged: list) replaces the word with a simpler word based on its synonyms in the CMU Pronouncing Dictionary

 replace_sent(sentence: str)
-Replaces all of the difficult words in a given string using "replace_simple"
+replaces all of the difficult words in a given string using "replace_simple"